hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Cloud Code.md

 ![](img/CloudCode/17.png)

 To access the Cloud Code JavaScript editor select the name of the script from one of the ten drop down menus in the *Scripts* section.
-Use the *Delete*, *Close*, and *Save* buttons at the bottom of the editor to manage your scripts:
+Use the *Save*, *Close*, and *Delete* buttons at the bottom of the editor to manage your scripts:

 ![](img/CloudCode/18.png)